JakeTurner616/sd-loadbalance/README.md

 Use within docker is quite simple.
 See the example dockerfile.

-For barmetal simply install nginx and paste the contents of the configuration - restart Nginx.
+For baremetal simply install nginx and paste the contents of the configuration - restart Nginx.

 After the configuration is applied, Nginx will load balance incoming requests between the two applications running on `localhost:7860` and `localhost:7861`.

-## Authors

-- John Smith (@johnsmith)
-- Jane Doe (@janedoe)

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.